Nadorrano/dotfiles/README.md

 awesome, you might want to [read his post on the subject](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/).

-In brief, to "use" this, you have to fork/copy/download/steal these dotfiles and personalize them for your system(s).
+In brief, to *use* this, you have to fork/copy/download/steal these dotfiles and personalize them for your system(s).

 ## install